jbachelet/sf-som-postman-collection/README.md

 4. Reuse the two products previously created in the setup, within the same order delivery group
 5. One order-level promotion

+### :new: Order summary

+#### :hash: Order Summary creation

+1. Reuses the last inserted order ID, and calls the Salesforce API to create an order summary from it
+2. It uses the `order_summary_lifecycle` environment variable to either create a `MANAGED` or `UNMANAGED` order summary

+### :new: Fulfillment order

+#### :hash: Use case 01

+1. One single Fulfillment order created for the given order summary
+2. All order item summaries added to this single fulfillment order
+3. Uses the first location found that matches the location type `location_type` environment variable

 ## :rocket: How to?

 ### How to use the collection?